kyma-project/telemetry-manager/.github/pull-request-template.md

 -

-Changes refer to a particular Issues, PRsor Documents:
+Changes refer to particular issues, PRs or documents:

 -

 ## Traceability
-- [ ] The PR is linked to a GitHub Issue.
+- [ ] The PR is linked to a GitHub issue.
-- [ ] New features have a milestone label set.
+- [ ] New features have a milestone set.
 - [ ] New features have defined acceptance criteria in a corresponding GitHub Issue, and all criteria are satisfied with this PR.
-- [ ] The corresponding GitHub Issue has a respective `area` label.
+- [ ] The corresponding GitHub issue has a respective `area` and `kind` label.
 - [ ] The follow-up issues (if any) are linked in the `Related Issues` section.
 - [ ] Adjusted the documentation if the change is user-facing.
 - [ ] The feature is unit-tested